Saikat-Bera04/ml-kolkata/README.md

-# Adapti-Learn: AI-Powered Adaptive Learning Platform
+# SkillHive: AI-Powered Adaptive Learning Platform

 An intelligent learning platform that adapts to each student's pace, identifies learning gaps, and provides personalized recommendations using AI and machine learning algorithms.